shria-devarakonda/shria-devarakonda.github.io/shria-blogs.md

 ### Forth ------------------------------------------------------------------------------------------------------------------------------------------
-idk why im writing this so closely next to the last post.
 I thought of a poem:

 - aurea my pain you ameliorate
 - i cant stand to see you in this state
 - for thousand women before you cast their eyes
 - on their goopy selves, and distastefully sigh

-poem is perception so percieve what you want.
+Poem is perception so percieve what you want.

-Im having trouble playing the guitar. its hurting my hand , due to not playing very frequently. what a difficult hobby to have, one that demands you to be in her constantly. clingy. painting isnt like that, i paint after an year and still manage to get the output I want but the guitar wants me to always have able fingers. however it is quite rewarding so i am fine, i will accept.
+I'm having trouble playing the guitar.
+It's hurting my hand, due to not playing very frequently.
+What a difficult hobby to have, one that demands you to be in her constantly.
+Clingy.

+Painting isn't like that, I paint after an year and still manage to get the output I want, but the guitar wants me to always have able fingers.
+However it is quite rewarding, so I accept.

 I have been given a new task and its gonna be fun cuz i can do it while jamming to sum cool songies.

-thats it folx,
+Thats it folx,

-bye,
+Bye,
 Shria
 Jan 20 2022